costajob/app-servers/README.md

 ```

 ##### Considerations
-ASP.NET Core proved to be fast and on pair with other VM compiled languages.
+ASP.NET Core proved to be fast, on pair with other VM compiled languages.
 Consistency is somewhat disappointing anyway.
-Memory consumption is by far the worst of the package, proving .NET on OSX/Linux it is not probably your best bet if want to keep a small footprint.
+Memory consumption is by far the worst of the package, proving .NET on OSX/Linux it is not your best bet to keep a small footprint.

 ##### Concurrency and parallelism
 C# runs on several threads to grant parallelism, albeit a bit conservative compared to other languages.